metagraph-dev/metagraph/docs/user_guide/dask.rst

     <types.NetworkXGraphTypePlaceholder at 0x7fbd51122590>

-Because ``my_graph`` is a Placeholder, it can be used in algorithm calls and translations by the dask resolver.
+Because ``my_graph`` is a Placeholder, it can be used in algorithm calls and translations by the Dask resolver.

 Visualizing the task graph
 --------------------------

-One very nice benefit of building up a lazy task graph is that dask comes with builtin visualization features.
+One very nice benefit of building up a Dask task graph is that Dask comes with builtin visualization features.

 Let's take ``my_graph`` from above, translate it, and call an algorithm.
 Before actually computing anything, we will visualize the steps Metagraph will take.